lavanack/laurentvanacker.com/Azure/Azure Virtual Machine/Move To Another Subscription/readme.md

 The [Move-AzResource.ps1](Move-AzResource.ps1) script contains the Move-AzResource function for moving all VMS (We copy the disks and create a new VM - The NIC and the Public IP Address (if any) are recreated) to another subscription.

-The Move-AzResource function has the follwing mandatory parameters and some optional ones (switch)
+The Move-AzResource function has the following mandatory parameters and some optional ones (switch)

 - `VM`: The VMs to move (can be passed via the pipeline)
 - `TargetResourceGroupName`: The target resource group name